ivalshamkya/php-pdo-mvc/README.md

 5. Configure your database connection in the `Config` file.
 6. Start building your application by adding more controllers, views, and models.

-This boilerplate provides a foundation for building PHP web applications using the MVC pattern.
+This template provides a foundation for building PHP web applications using the MVC pattern.
 It's recommended to expand upon it based on your project requirements, adding models, additional features, and improving security.

 ---